mohammadbtc100/courses/Software Engineering/readme.md

 Student Projects :

-Project 1:
+**Project 1:**
 	Software Requirement Specification(SRS), Requirement Analysis  and UML

-Project 2 :
+**Project 2 :**
-	Enterprise  Application Architecture such as Meta, Google and Banking 	Software Systems and any system you know
+	Enterprise  Application Architecture such as Blochchain, Meta or Google Products and Banking Software Systems and any system you know

 Project 3 :
 	Application or Service with whatever language you specialize in, 	Implement 	a real program in any language 		you like.
 This program 	cannot 	include 	phone book, agency, hospital, accounting and  repetitive and cliché 		topics.
 Also, the project includes codes and documentation.